senekor/rust-workshop/final_project/src/introduction.md

 We humans learn best when we're having fun, so the application will be themed as a simulation of a postal service.
 In practice, that's just a messaging application.
-We choose this topic, because its feature set is very flexible and can adapt to what and how much **you** want to do.
+I chose this topic, because its feature set is very flexible and can adapt to what and how much **you** want to do.

 Our postal service could be sending "packages" around, but that word has another meaning in the software world.
 So, we'll be using the less ambiguous and more fun word ✨ **paekli** ✨ to refer to deliverables in our business domain.